 There are still those who believe that a female should have one litter.This is not true.

 This is Ivy who was a young, very pregnant stray taken in by a kind lady.
 When she began to give birth she was in great pain and distress.
 She was rushed to the vet for emergency surgery.
-A kitten had become stuck and died.
+A kitten had become stuck in the birthing canal and died.
 Happily the other kittens survived and so did Ivy who now lives with the lady who rescued her.
 We don’t know how Ivy became a stray but it is quite common for cats to be thrown out when they become pregnant.
 A happy ending but it could have been so different.
 Had that lady not taken Ivy in she and her kittens would most probably have died alone outside and in agony.

 It is equally important to neuter male cats.
 Unneutered males will wander far from home searching for females.
 Consequently, they can get lost or be injured or killed on busy roads.
 They frequently become involved in fights with other unneutered males putting themselves at risk of contracting FIV ( Feline Immunodeficiency Virus) from injuries sustained during the fights.
 This can then be passed on to kittens.
 Unneutered males also spray very strong smelling urine to mark their territory.
 Their true personalities only emerge after castration.